Top 5 Meditation Benefits

 1. Get comfortable

 Begin by finding a comfortable position.
-Then, gently close your eyes, and become aware of the feeling of your body sitting here.
+Then, gently close your eyes and become aware of how your body feels while sitting there.

 2. Breathe in, breathe out